-If the living assistance services you have chosen to care for your parent do not create a safe and healthy environment for your mother or father, you have selected the incorrect service provider.
-Living assistance services providers are trained to maintain the dignity and self-respect of your mom or dad.
-Age, health or economic status has no bearing on how your loved one should be treated.
-Your mother or father should be as special to the care provider you hire as they are to you.
+If the home care assistance you chose to care for your parent don’t create a safe and healthy environment for your mom or dad, you selected the wrong provider.
+Caregivers are trained to maintain the dignity and self-respect of your mom or dad.
+Age, health, or economic status has no bearing on how your loved one should be treated; they should be as special to the care provider you hire as they are to you.

-As mom or dad ages, sadly, in many circumstances, they do become ill and need personal assistance.
-Not all adult children are capable, physically or emotionally, to care for and support their parents.
-Often parents are mindful of this situation and do not want to be personally cared for by their children, especially when it comes to toileting, bathing, and dressing.
-However, what your parent does expect of their children is to make sure whoever is caring for them is doing so with compassion and empathy..
+Sadly as mom or dad ages, they become ill and need home care assistance.
+Not all adult children are capable, physically, or emotionally, to care for and support their parents.
+Parents are often mindful of this situation and don’t want to be personally cared for by their children, especially when it comes to toileting, bathing, and dressing.
+But what your parent does hope for is to ensure the person caring for them does so with compassion and empathy.

-- Privacy when if they are capable of self-care or partial self-care.
+- Privacy if they are capable of self-care or partial self-care.

-Encourage your seniors to participate in their care.
-Every little bit of effort counts.
-Providing dignity for your mom or dad is part of the living assistance services process.
-If this is missing from his or her care, a reevaluation is in order.
+Encourage your seniors to participate in their care; every little bit of effort counts.
+If this is missing from his or her care, contact Assisting Hands Home Care.

 At Assisting Hands Home Care, your parents’ comfort and dignity are always our priority.
 Our companionship and personal care services are tailored to meet your loved ones’ unique needs, including establishing a bond built on trust.